Trevor Kelley: Milwaukee Brewers

 On January 4, 2023, Kelley was designated for assignment by the Brewers following the acquisition of Bryse Wilson.
 On January 11, Kelley cleared waivers and was assigned outright to the Triple-A Nashville Sounds.
 However, he rejected the outright assignment and elected free agency the same day.

 Tampa Bay Rays

 On January 18, 2023, Kelley signed a minor league contract with the Tampa Bay Rays organization.
 On February 16, Kelley was selected to the 40-man roster, but the move was voided the following day as, as a non-roster invitee, Kelley was ineligible for the 40-man until March 15.
 On March 15, the Rays officially selected Kelley to the 40-man roster, placing Andrew Kittredge on the 60-day injured list to clear roster space.
+He was optioned to the Triple-A Durham Bulls to begin the 2023 season.

+On May 12, 2023, Kelley made his first major league start against the New York Yankees.
+In 10 games for Tampa Bay, he registered a 5.87 ERA with 11 strikeouts in 15 1/3 innings of work.
+On September 22, Kelley was designated for assignment following the promotion of Junior Caminero.
+He cleared waivers and was sent outright to Durham on September 24.
+Kelley elected free agency following the season on November 6.

+Seattle Mariners

+On February 23, 2024, Kelley signed a minor league contract with the Seattle Mariners organization.
+In 54 appearances for the Triple-A Tacoma Rainiers, he compiled a 3-2 record and 3.52 ERA with 62 strikeouts across 53 2/3 innings pitched.
+Kelley elected free agency following the season on November 4.

+Leones de Yucatán

+On March 19, 2025, Kelley signed with the Leones de Yucatán of the Mexican League.